Stefan Bernhard

-Stefan Bernhard is recognized in the scientific community for his work in several applied fields pertaining to the interaction between light and transition metal complexes.
+Stefan Bernhard (born 1966) is a Swiss scientist who has worked in fields related to the interaction between light and transition metal complexes.
 His involvement in the prediction, generation, and spectroscopy of circularly polarized luminescence from synthesized chiral phosphors have significantly advanced the state-of-the-art in this relatively young sub-field of photophysical chemistry.
-Other contributions involve work in artificial photosynthesis and organic light emitting devices (see organic light-emitting diodes (OLED)).
+Other contributions involve work in artificial photosynthesis and organic light-emitting diodes.